Raktepan/ebook-gen/README.md

 A minimal eBook generator built with Next.js.
 Users can fill out a form, generate eBook chapters with OpenAI (or mock text if no API key), preview the Markdown, and download the result as `.md` or `.docx`.

-### Prompt V2
+### Prompt V2.1

-Generation now uses a two-pass flow: first a specific title and table of contents are created, then each chapter is written following that outline with actionable subsections, optional real examples, and a summary checklist.
+Generation uses a two-pass flow: first a specific title and table of contents are produced, then each chapter is written from that outline with concise intros, numbered steps, realistic examples, and a practical checklist.
+Common filler phrases are banned for clearer output.

 ## Getting Started